 - Dual diagnosis treatment that targets personality disorders, anxiety, or depression

 - 12 Step program attendance as a way to build a support network among peers

 - Psychotherapy that addresses your reasons for using

-- Cognitive behavioral therapy that encourages the development of healthy patterns when dealing with stressors
+- Cognitive-behavioral therapy that encourages the development of healthy thought patterns

 - Trauma therapy, which benefits individuals who struggle with unresolved situations from the past